Lexxeous/technical_references/Assembly/x86_64/Intel/README.md

 `ld` is the default assembly linker if you are not using the `C` runtime.
 You can then replace the global `main` with `_start` for **Linux** or `start` for **Windows**.
 So compiling and linking a pure assembly program without the `C` runtime would look somthing like this: `nasm -f elf64 <file_name>.asm && ld -o <file_name> <file_name>.o`.

+Add instructions manipulate the carry flag, but increment instructions do NOT manipulate the carry flag!!

 ### Instructions:

 > The source for an instruction is right hand side, while the destination is the left hand side: `<instruction> <lhs>, <rhs>` --> `<instruction> <destination>, <source>`